 Counselling psychology works with the individual's unique personal experience to help support their recovery and reduce anxiety and distress.
 The Bridge provides counselling psychology sessions to adults aged 13-25.

 As part of the treatment here at The Bridge, each child / adult will have weekly one-to-one counselling psychology sessions.
 The therapy sessions are based on the following evidence-based therapies: cognitive behavioural therapy (CBT, CBT-E), mindfulness based CBT and acceptance and commitment therapy (ACT) and dialectical behavioural therapy (DBT).

 The counselling psychologist at The Bridge plays a pivotal role within our multidisciplinary team.
-Counselling psychology uses the findings from other professionals and works closely with the dietitians and mental health nurses to gain a better understanding of the young person and their experiences relating to their eating disorder.
-They provide support for the young people throughout their whole recovery and help develop their views towards their diet in order to alleviate any distress that may remain.
+Counselling psychology uses the findings from other professionals and works closely with the dietitians and mental health nurses to gain a better understanding of the person and their experiences relating to their eating disorder.
+They provide support for the children and adults throughout their whole recovery and help develop their views towards their diet in order to alleviate any distress that may remain.

-All counselling psychology approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in supporting young people with eating disorders.
+All counselling psychology approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in supporting children and adults with eating disorders.

-The first counselling psychology session involves an initial assessment with the psychologist and this will be an opportunity to assess the young person’s suitability for therapy sessions.
+The first counselling psychology session involves an initial assessment with the psychologist and this will be an opportunity to assess the person’s suitability for therapy sessions.
 It will also involve an in depth assessment of risk and mental health functioning.
-The psychologist will assess the person with the eating disorder by looking at the young person’s behaviours, thoughts and emotions.
+The psychologist will assess the person with the eating disorder by looking at the person’s behaviours, thoughts and emotions.
 This information will determine the formulation process which emerges in subsequent sessions.
 Wellbeing questionnaires will also be used in the initial assessment, and in subsequent sessions, to monitor progress and recovery.